forensic-science-doctoral-student-writes-on-whiteboard-990x358

 That said, there are some online programs related to forensic science, including:

-UF offers four online master’s programs related to forensics which can also be completed as web-based, 15-credit graduate certificates.
+The University of Florida (UF) UF offers four online master’s programs related to forensics which can also be completed as web-based, 12 to 15-credit graduate certificates.
 These may be ideal for master’s-prepared forensic scientists seeking to enhance their knowledge in a subfield before committing to a PhD program.
 The four featured subfields at UF include forensic drug chemistry, forensic death investigation, forensic DNA and serology, and forensic toxicology.

 While there are limited distance-based options for PhD programs in forensic science, some advanced programs in the subfield of digital forensics offer web-based coursework.